Legitzx/LockdownBot/README.md

 > What happens if I forget my password? - An admin will have to remove and then add you back to the Authentication List.

 > What happens if I am in a *secure* voice channel and my authentication expires? - As long as you are in a *secure* voice channel, your authentication will **not** expire.

+# Configuration

+LockdownBot uses .env files to help configure the bot.
+ - TOKEN: Token for the discord bot.
+ - URI: MongoDB URI.
+ - DATABASE: Database name
+ - SERVER_COLLECTION: Collection for the server information.
+ - USER_COLLECTION: Collection for the user information.
+ - LOGOUT_DELAY: The amount of minutes that the bot will wait to log a user out.
+ - PREFIX: Prefix for the bot, default is ``!``.